fndomariano/faq/README.md

 $ docker-compose php php artisan migration
 ```

-f) You can populate database with Seeders
+f) You can populate the database with Seeders
 ```bash
 $ docker-compose php php artisan db:seed
 ```